Enterprise-CMCS/macpro-base-template/docs/docs/development-workflows/connect-to-ecs-task.md

 # Connect to an ECS Container
 {: .no_toc }

-How-to to remote onto any ECS container deployed by macpro-base-template.
+How-to to remote onto any ECS container deployed by {{ site.repo.name }}.
 {: .fs-6 .fw-300 }

 ## Table of contents